jamesaduncan/osom.guide/src/services.md

 ### Service managers are accountable for their service

-Each service has a [contract](#service-contracts) that defines the service, and how users consume it.
+Each service has a [contract](#service-contracts) that defines the service and how users consume it.
 Service managers are accountable for delivery against that contract.

 ### Service managers use the allocated service budget wisely

 Each service is allocated a budget by the [executive](/executive) and is responsible for ensuring it is used wisely.
-This budget should allow the service manager to build the team they need, as well as perform any activities needed for the service's [lifecycle stage](/lifecycle).
+This budget should allow the service manager to build the team they need and perform any activities needed for the service's [lifecycle stage](/lifecycle).

 ### Service managers build the team they need

 Services need different capabilities at different times.
-For example, a service in [discovery](/lifecycle/#discovery) will have more user researchers than a service that is [live](/lifecycle/#live).
+For example, a service in [discovery](/lifecycle/#discovery) will have more user researchers than a [live](/lifecycle/#live) service.

 It is up to the service manager to staff the team as they see fit, with the people they need to perform the required activities.
 The cost of the team needs to be met from the budget that the service has been allocated.

 ### Service managers decide the way they run their team

 Different types of services required different approaches for different stages of [evolution](/evolution/).
-A novel service that addresses user needs in a completely new way requires different project methodologies, different people, and different techniques from the operation of a product that is bought from a third party supplier.
+A novel service that addresses user needs in a completely new way requires different project methodologies, people, and techniques from the operation of a product bought from a third-party supplier.

-For example, a service team that is building a beta web-based front-end that interacts with end-users requires a different set of approaches to an infrastructure cloud service that provides the front-end team with the machines it uses.
+For example, a service team building a beta web-based front-end that interacts with end-users requires a different set of approaches to an infrastructure cloud service that provides the front-end team with the machines it uses.

 The service manager is accountable for deciding the most appropriate way to run their team for their particular service.